Goal: No net loss (NNL) to biodiversity [due to removal of native vegetation]

-Most impacts to native vegetation across the state come under the jurisdiction of the policy, aside from a list of exemptions such as actions taken to reduce wildfire risks.
-The policy mandates that all applications to damage or remove native vegetation – whether by individual landowners or large commercial companies – submit a statement demonstrating that they have avoided and minimised damage to native vegetation as far as possible.
+Mitigation & Conservation actions: The policy mandates that all applications to damage or remove native vegetation – whether by individual landowners or large commercial companies – submit a statement demonstrating that they have avoided (refrain) and minimised (reduce) damage to native vegetation as far as possible.
 Remaining negative impacts are offset through the state’s biodiversity credit’s mode.
 See four steps diagram below for details (in this instance, the policy only applies the mitigation pathway of the Mitigation & Conservation Hierarchy, since it aims to achieve NNL rather than net gain).